lenderpanel

 Recently asked questions about conveyancing in Wimbledon

-An example of a Freehold Enfranchisement case for a Wimbledon property is 629 Garratt Lane in September 2014.
+An example of a Freehold Enfranchisement matter before the tribunal for a Wimbledon flat is 629 Garratt Lane in September 2014.
 The consideration payable for the acquisition of the freehold of the subject property was the sum £21,302.74.
-This represented a valuation of the freehold in the sum of £23,864 from which the sum of £2561.27 has been deducted in respect of certain costs in repairing and insuring the premises This case related to 3 flats.
-The remaining number of years on the lease was 72.94 years.
+This represented a valuation of the freehold in the sum of £23,864 from which the sum of £2561.27 has been deducted in respect of certain costs in repairing and insuring the premises This case was in relation to 3 flats.
+The unexpired residue of the current lease was 72.94 years.

 Last updated